valeoai/VideoActionModel/README.md

 ### Examples

-There are several example scripts, [detailed here](scripts).

-Find notebook examples in the [notebooks](notebooks) folder.
+Please refer to to the [scripts](scripts) and [notebooks](notebooks) folders for several exaples of VaViM and VaVAM in action.

 ## Evaluation

 ### Neuro-NCAP

-Please follow instruction on: [Neuro-NCAP](inference/README.md).
+Please follow the instructions on the [Neuro-NCAP readme](inference/README.md) for the evaluation on this task.

 ![teaser](.github/ressources/frontal_0103_run_45.gif)

-### Humming bird
+### Humming Bird

-In order to use Humming Bird, you need to install an additional package:
+In order to use Humming Bird, you need an additional package:

 ```bash
 pip install scann
 ```

-To run the Humming Bird evaluation, you can use the following code:
+To run the Humming Bird evaluation, you can use the following code as reference:

 ```python
 import torch